CAP6412 – Spring 2022

 - To identify strong and weak points of the papers.

-- To come up with own ideas to solve the same problem, which may lead to their first research paper.
+- To generate own ideas to solve the same problem.

 For Monday presentation